Wheres and Whats—A Shopping and Eating Guide to Manipal

 Despite being a little away from the town, Attill manages to attract a considerable number of regulars who swear by its seafood dishes—some of the best Manipal has to offer.
 It is a little heavy on the pocket, but the food is definitely worth the price.
 Also, the chicken biryani is a must-try at Attill.

-Very differently-themed, Sizzler Ranch is one of the only restaurants in Manipal that specializes in sizzlers.
-Though a little expensive for the average student, the serving sizes are very generous and the menu offers a variety of options unparalleled in Manipal.
+Very differently-themed, Sizzler Ranch is one of the only restaurants in Manipal that specialises in sizzlers.
+Though a little expensive for the average student, the serving sizes are very generous, and the menu offers a variety of options unparalleled in Manipal.
 The Sizzler Brownie is one interesting offering of the restaurant and deserves a taste.

 This is one of the most luxe hotels in town and is capable of wreaking havoc on your budget with just a single meal.
 Nevertheless, it serves some of the best dishes in town.
 One of the things that set Country Inn apart from the other places in town would be their breakfasts—pancakes being a dish that appears almost exclusively on the breakfast menu here.